 Nespresso is the referring brand name of Nestlé Nespresso S.A based in Switzerland known for quality espresso machines and related products.
-The machines use ground coffee seal-packed in containers which are actually called Pods or capsules.
-The name as we all know now is a very strong pillar in coffee industry.
-Almost the whole world knows Nespresso for it’s wonderful coffee and machines.
+The machines use ground coffee seal-packed in containers which are called Pods.
+The brand as we all know now is a very strong pillar in coffee industry.
+Almost the whole world knows them for their wonderful coffee and machines.

-Different names have been given to the coffee containers which might confuse sometimes.
+Different names have been given to these coffee containers which might confuse sometimes.
 These are popularly known as Capsules or simply pods.
 Vertuoline pods are also referred as Grand Crus.
-Many websites use different terminology but all of these refer to the same thing.
-We will also be using the mix of terms at some parts of this article just to make you familiar with other names.
+Many websites use different terminology but all of these refer to a same thing.
+We will be using a mix of terms at some parts of this article just to make sure to get you familiar with all terms..

-The OriginalLine has more variety in flavors as compared to Vertuoline and many other brands now sell compatibles.
-Vertuoline machines, on the other hand, use rapid spinning technology and work with only special dedicated capsules by Nespresso.
+The OriginalLine machine has more variety in flavors as compared to Vertuoline and many other brands now sell the compatibles.
+Vertuoline machines, on the other hand, use rapid spinning technology and work with only special dedicated capsules by the brand.
 The flavors used in this machine are all premium and there are no other compatible brands to it.

 The Original Line coffee capsules are divided into 6 major categories which are further subdivided into 24 flavors varying in intensity, aroma and cup size too.
 Following is the classification that will give you a better understanding of the flavors.

 Espresso – The very basic form of espresso that makes short or standard shots most people prefer.
 The intensity varies from normal to strong and most of the coffees used in these are blended origins.
 Under Espresso, there are 4 variants:

 - Capriccio: Lightly roasted blend of Arabica and some Robusta from South America that is slightly acidic, balanced and cereal notes.
 Intensity 5.

 - Volluto: Blend of light roasted Colombian and Brazilian Arabicas with sweet and fruity notes.
 Intensity 4.